Knowledge Base Administration Guide

 To integrate Coverage Data into Simscope, you need to:

-1. Create coverage TSV files
+1. Create Coverage TSV files.

 • If you have an existing coverage file format, you should build a conversion script first.